HTC under pressure to find partner after first quarterly loss

 "They could try adopting a MediaTek solution in China," Chan said.

-Taiwanese chipmaker MediaTek Inc's (2454.TW) cut-rate, cookie-cutter packages have proven popular among mainland phone manufacturers.
+Taiwanese chipmaker MediaTek Inc's cut-rate, cookie-cutter packages have proven popular among mainland phone manufacturers.